JKubovy/MPV-Watch-Later-OSD-Menu/README.md

 The script supports the following options, which can be set in the `watch_later_osd_menu.lua` file:

 - `key_*`: dynamic keybinding
 - `header`: Menu header- other self explanatory settings

 ## License

-This script is released under the MIT license.
+This script is released under the Unlicense.
 See the `LICENSE` file for more details.